The physiology of peak experiences

 While there are significant similarities in the physiological correlates of chills and tears, there are also some important differences.

 For example, Mori and Iwanaga found that, while chills were related to physiological arousal, tears, in contrast, were related to physiological calming.
-Mori, Kazuma and Makoto Iwanaga.
-“Two types of peak emotional responses to music: The psychophysiology of chills and tears.”
-Scientific Reports, 7 April 2017.
-“Discussion” section.
-They speculate that chills may be closely tied to our sympathetic nervous system and reward response, while tears may be instead tied to our parasympathetic nervous system and catharsis.
-Mori, Kazuma and Makoto Iwanaga.
-“Two types of peak emotional responses to music: The psychophysiology of chills and tears.”
-Scientific Reports, 7 April 2017.
-“Discussion” section.
+(Mori and Iwanaga, “Discussion” section) They speculate that chills may be closely tied to our sympathetic nervous system and reward response, while tears may be instead tied to our parasympathetic nervous system and catharsis.
+(Mori and Iwanaga, “Discussion” section)

 This idea isn’t unique to Mori and Iwanaga.
-Wassiliwizky et al. also point out that in the literature, goosebumps are usually associated with the sympathetic nervous system, whose activation has “classically been associated with mobilization of energy in demanding situations,” Wassiliwizky, Eugen et al. “Tears Falling on Goosebumps: Co-occurrence of Emotional Lacrimation and Emotional Piloerection Indicates a Psychophysiological Climax in Emotional Arousal.”
-Frontiers in Psychology, 7 February 2017.
-“Discussion” section. while tears are usually associated with the parasympathetic nervous system, whose function has been associated with “regeneration in the absence of environmental stressors.”
-Wassiliwizky, Eugen et al. “Tears Falling on Goosebumps: Co-occurrence of Emotional Lacrimation and Emotional Piloerection Indicates a Psychophysiological Climax in Emotional Arousal.”
-Frontiers in Psychology, 7 February 2017.
-“Discussion” section.
+Wassiliwizky et al. also point out that in the literature, goosebumps are usually associated with the sympathetic nervous system, whose activation has “classically been associated with mobilization of energy in demanding situations,” (Wassiliwizky, “Discussion” section) while tears are usually associated with the parasympathetic nervous system, whose function has been associated with “regeneration in the absence of environmental stressors.”
+(Wassiliwizky, “Discussion” section)

 Thus, when it comes to peak aesthetic experience, there appear to be two categories of responses, those that arouse us, getting us ready for action, and those that calm us down.